By Ralph Windsor

 Targeting complete automation of everything is unrealistic and will be difficult (if not impossible) to achieve.
 Continuous Improvement in the context of a Digital Asset Supply Chain means streamlining digital processes where the most advantageous and straightforward to implement opportunities present themselves.
 In addition, it implies constantly collecting data as well as reviewing supply chains to identify where improvements can be made.

-The Relationship between Digital Asset Supply Chains and Enterprise Content Buying
+The Relationship between Digital Asset Supply Chains and Enterprise Content Buying software

-For those unfamiliar with the Enterprise Content Buying (ECB) I wrote an article explaining this concept recently for the Smint.io blog.
+For those unfamiliar with the Enterprise Content Buying software I wrote an article explaining this concept recently for the Smint.io blog.
 In simple terms it means being able to directly ingest digital assets from a content provider’s DAM into the organisation’s own digital asset repository.
-This integration is made possible via the use of a dedicated ECB platform which is designed to integrate a DAM with a number of other third party providers and manage the whole process of procuring and licensing content digital assets.
+This integration is made possible via the use of a dedicated ECB solution which is designed to integrate a DAM with a number of other third party providers and manage the whole process of procuring and licensing content digital assets.
 These might be stock media libraries or they could be key partners that an organisation has a close relationship with, for example a marketing agency.

-Enterprise Content Buying has a strong relationship with Digital Asset Supply Chains.
+Enterprise Content Buying solutions have a strong relationship with Digital Asset Supply Chains.
 It is a practical implementation of many of the core concepts of digital supply chains in that it seeks to streamline the integration between two platforms and also generate a body of auditing data which can be used to gain insights about digital asset usage.
-To the end user, a DAM integrated with content providers using an ECB platform makes the content provider’s digital assets appear as though they are part of the DAM.
+To the end user, a DAM integrated with content providers using an ECB solution makes the content provider’s digital assets appear as though they are part of the DAM.
 This is the core objective of optimised Digital Asset Supply Chains – the integration should be as seamless as possible so the capabilities of multiple solutions and suppliers can be aggregated into a single cohesive and holistic experience.

 This article has provided an overview of Digital Asset Supply Chains and has hopefully explained the basics of why they are critical to maximising ROI from investments into DAM technology.
 For DAM end-users, a free six part Digital Asset Supply Chain course is available which goes into far more detail about the concept.
 Some further resources on the Smint.io site are given below: